davidebrescia/PLL_oscillator_dilemma/README.md

 ## Problem
 Given a user defined frequency "f_user", find the best triplet (N, M, P) that minimizes |f - f_user|.  \
-In practical terms, the user wants a desired exact frequency, for example 100.8 MHz.
+In practical terms, the user wants an exact frequency, for example 100.8 MHz.
 Is it possibile to obtain that exact frequency, by finding some integer N, M and P?
 If not, what is the best N, M, P that better approximate the output frequency?

 ## Solution
 My algorithm is very fast (100-150 ms).